Why Most Startup Products Never Become Real Businesses

 Where This Connects to Product Engineering

-Adding AI successfully requires alignment between:
+Successfully integrating AI requires alignment between:

 • product design